 1. Summary

-The short version: our calculators and tools can be used anonymously.
-We do not require you to create an account, and we do not collect personal information about you when you use them.
+The short version: our public calculators and articles can be used anonymously.
+We do not require an account or collect personal information for those tools.
 We collect minimal technical information to operate the site and measure aggregate usage.
 We do not sell personal information, and we do not use third-party advertising trackers or cookies.

 2. Who we are